toniclecb/springbootregistration/readme.md

 We use @Entity to inform that this class is a entity, @Table to declare explicitly the name of the table in database.
 There are a lot of others annotations to configure this entity like a table in database.

+**Database properties**

+Change properties file adding informations about connections to databases (h2 and mysql): url, username, password and driver class name.
+Here is important to notice the prefix of two configurations: "spring.datasource" and "second.datasource".